 I was afraid to turn up.
 I felt unfit for the job.
 My self-confidence was low and I had manipulated the test results to make it appear that I fitted in.
 During the class we learned about programming.
 I was often joking about a programme I was planning to write.
 It was named DoEverything as it was going to do everything.
 It is a remarkable coincidence that I later fount out that such a programme may already exist.

 My classmates were discussing what type of car they were going to drive once they were on the job.
 I was the only one planning to use public transport.
 I was not a model employee.
 One classmate, a cheerful guy coming from the Eindhoven area, expressed his amazement about me having passed all the tests.
-Remarkably, his name refers to the initials of the lady, who later moved to the Eindhoven area.
+Remarkably, his name refers to the initials of the lady who appeared to be God.
+She later moved to the Eindhoven area.

 The first assignment was a project at the Groningen office of Cap Gemini.
 For months we had nothing to do.
 I often went out late but I also did some additional training.
 Our project manager was ambitious.
 He organised project meetings and demanded progress reports he could present to the senior management even though there was nothing to do.
 After a few months, the computers and the work came in, and the project manager was busy managing our work.
 He constantly demanded progress updates.